apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 ```

-1. All files are declared as having full read/write permissions.
+1. All files are listed as having full read/write permissions.
-1. All directories have full `rwx` permissions.
+1. All directories appear to have full `rwx` permissions.
+1. The replication count of all files is "1".
-1. The owner of all files and directories is declared to be the current user (`mapred).
+1. The owner of all files and directories is declared to be the current user (`mapred`).
 1. The timestamp of all directories is actually that of the time the `-ls` operation
 was executed.
 This is because these directories are not actual objects in the store;
 they are simulated directories based on the existence of objects under their paths.